Are you tired of the painstaking proofreading that comes with writing an essay? Or perhaps you’re looking for the best essay checkers for your papers.

 Pricing: From $15 per page

-It will check grammar and proper spelling like the other apps, but it also offers structural advice like organizing paragraphs, getting rid of improper white space, and other formatting issues that could cause a lower grade.
+Unlike other tools here, the Analyze web app is specifically designed to help high school and college students write essays.
+It’s basically for any type of academic writing.
+It will check grammar and proper spelling like the other apps.
+Still, it also offers structural advice like organizing paragraphs, eliminating improper white space, and other formatting issues that could cause a lower grade.

 8. Outwrite Plagiarism Checker